How AVGO (Broadcom) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of AVGO's revenue in 2025?

-AVGO generates over 57% of its revenue from Semiconductor Solutions, supplying chips for data centers, networking, and storage.
-The remainder comes from Infrastructure Software, which includes enterprise and mainframe software solutions.
+AVGO generates over 57% of its revenue from Semiconductor Solutions, including chips for networking, wireless, and AI.
+The remaining 42% comes from Infrastructure Software, such as enterprise IT management and security platforms.

 2. How profitable is AVGO in Q3 2025?

-AVGO reported net income of $4.14B in Q3 2025, with a net margin of approximately 26%, reflecting strong profitability driven by high-margin software and efficient operations.
+AVGO reported net income of $4.140B in Q3 2025, with a net margin of approximately 26%, reflecting strong profitability driven by high-value products and efficient operations.

 3. What are the largest expense categories for AVGO?

-The biggest expenses on AVGO's income statement are operating expenses, particularly Research & Development (R&D) at $3.05B in Q3 2025 (19.1% of revenue), as AVGO prioritizes innovation in semiconductors and software.
-SG&A costs were $1.07B (6.7% of revenue), reflecting disciplined administrative spending.
+The biggest expenses on AVGO's income statement are operating expenses, particularly Research & Development (R&D) at $3.050B in Q3 2025, as AVGO prioritizes AI, networking, and software innovation.
+SG&A expenses were $1.072B, supporting sales and administration.

 4. Why does Infrastructure Software operate at a loss?